 Tickets for all events at the Howard Assembly Room are available to book online now at howardassemblyroom.co.uk

 Amanda Cook – Narrowing the Gap | Mountain Fever Records | Review by Liam Wilkinson

 Florida-born, Virginia-based bluegrass artist Amanda Cook has been beavering away for over a decade to reach the heights she deserves.
 From her early days in the band High Cotton, through her first solo releases and recent signing with Mountain Fever Records, Cook has been honing a crisp and energetic bluegrass sounds that has matured beautifully for her latest outing.
 Narrowing the Gap is Cook’s fourth LP, the third for Mountain Fever, and presents ten exquisitely produced bluegrass songs, such as the thundering “Get On Board” and “Where Are You Darling?” as well as more tender offerings such as “When You Come Back Down” and the delightful, dobro-drenched “Curtains”.
 Praise must go to the band on this stunning release, not least Aaron Ramsey, whose mandolin adds wonderful character, and Carolyne VanLierop-Boone, a breath-taking banjo player who shines on such tracks as “Light in this World” and the gorgeous “West Virginia Coal”.

-West Virginia Coal is included in the Whistle Stop feature on this week’s Vaults radio show.
+West Virginia Coal is included in the Whistle Stop feature on this week’s Northern Sky Vaults Radio Show.